jl777/SuperNET_API/README.md

 tools/httpd.py -C . -p 7777 &
 ```

-now you can go to http://localhost:7777
+Now you can go to http://localhost:7777

 To issue API calls use SNapi: